-We expect that our existing cash and cash equivalents, together with our net proceeds from our IPO, will be sufficient to meet our anticipated cash needs for the foreseeable future.
-However, we intend to continue to make investments to support our business growth and may require additional capital to fund our business and to respond to competitive challenges, including the need to promote our platform, products and services, develop new platform features, products and services, enhance our existing platform, products, services and operating infrastructure, and potentially to acquire complementary businesses and technologies.
+We expect that our existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for the foreseeable future.
+However, we intend to continue to make investments to support our business growth and may require additional capital to fund our business and to respond to competitive challenges, such as the need to promote our platform, develop new platform features and offerings, enhance our existing platform, or make strategic acquisitions.
 Accordingly, we may need to engage in equity or debt financings to secure additional funds.
 There can be no assurance that such additional funding will be available on terms attractive to us, or at all.
 Our inability to obtain additional funding when needed could have an adverse effect on our business, financial condition and operating results.
 If additional funds are raised through the issuance of equity or convertible debt securities, holders of our Class A Common Stock could suffer significant dilution, and any new shares we issue could have rights, preferences and privileges superior to those of our Class A Common Stock.
 Any debt financing secured by us in the future could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions, and could impose additional restrictions on our ability to make distributions or pay dividends to our stockholders, or make it less likely that our Board will declare such distributions or dividends.